WarioWare D.I.Y.: Development

 While the game originally was going to use a normal Nintendo DS game cartridge, it uses a NAND flash memory card in order to save and load microgames faster and allow players to store more microgames.
 While this was initially rejected due to a tight schedule, it was eventually implemented.
 However, during the mass production phase of the development, the game would stop when they tried to utilize the memory.
 Sugioka was placed in charge of debugging the NAND card, and eventually found the cause.
 While Abe considered that there would be people who would not want to make microgames, he implemented a feature that would allow players to edit the microgames the developers included to make their own.
 Initially, they considered having players download microgames from people who have given their friend codes to them, Abe commenting that microgames made by friends and family are more entertaining than those downloaded from anonymous people.
-However, both methods of exchanging microgames were eventually implemented in the final game.
+Both methods of exchanging microgames were eventually implemented in the final game.

+In 2017 a site named DoujinSoft launched as an archive of games, records, and comics that users created.
+Most games prior to the Nintendo WFC closure are preserved, and all content can be played through the website.
+Additionally, content can be sent to a modded Wii console that has Showcase installed.